SCAR-sandpit/rtools/rtools.md

 Workflow demonstration
 ----------------------

-This exmple demonstrates a simple workflow of applying the basic RTools for data retrieval, cleaning, analysis and visulisation.
+This section demonstrates a simple workflow of applying the basic RTools for data retrieval, cleaning, analysis and visulisation.

     install.packages(c("rgbif", "tidyverse", "sp", "raster"))
     library(rgbif)